What is CBD?

 Is CBD legal?

 In the UK, CBD is perfectly legal and safe to use.
 CBD has no known side effects and is not addictive.
+In fact, the World Health Organisation believes that CBD and CBD products with less than 0.2% THC are safe and should be de-scheduled from controlled substance lists across the world.
 Every batch of CBD we produce is lab tested to make sure we’re always meeting government regulations.

 Will it get me high?
 Does it have THC in it?

+No. Our CBD products contain less than 0.2% THC, which the World Health Organisation states is safe and should be legal globally.
 THC is a psychoactive substance, found naturally in the Cannabis plant.
 It is illegal in the UK.
-We are licensed by the UK government to grow hemp – strains of the Cannabis sativa plant that are very low in THC (less than 0.2%), so you won’t feel the psychoactive (‘high’) effects.
+We were previously licensed by the UK government to grow industrial hemp – strains of the Cannabis sativa plant that are very low in THC (less than 0.2%), so you won’t feel the psychoactive (‘high’) effects.
+All of our products are made using industrial hemp.

 CO2 Extraction or Alcohol Extraction?

-We use alcohol extraction.
+Previously, we have used alcohol extraction.
 Alcohol is a solvent that is made due to plant fermentation and is a by-product of plants themselves.
-Alcohol is the only solvent that maintains the original whole chemical plant profile of cannabinoids, flavonoids and terpenes.
+Alcohol maintains the original whole chemical plant profile of cannabinoids, flavonoids and terpenes.
+Our new CBD range is also made with a full spectrum hemp extract, but now using a clean, safe supercritical CO2 extraction method.
+This delivers a final product with high purity and also maintaining the range of cannabinoids, flavonoids, terpenes and other phytochemicals.
+Read more about how we sourced our CBD here.

 Can I see your lab report?

 Every batch of our CBD is sent to the lab to be tested to guarantee purity, content and amounts of CBD and other cannabinoids.
-The results we get are just tables of data and can be quite hard to understand, so we’re just working out how best to share them with you!
-If you’d like to make a request to see our lab report, drop us an email.
+We will be sharing lab reports on our website here.

 Can I cook with Coconut CBD Oil or CBD Oil?
 What is the maximum heat it can be used at?